jauntyjocularjay/Fetcher/readme.md

 ### template.secret.mjs

-This secrets file is included for convenience, although not sctrictly necessary.
+This `template.secret.mjs` file is included for convenience, although not sctrictly necessary.
 These are necessary for the components for the `OddsAPI`, `Trello`, and `WeatherAPI`.
-These are a work in progress and not ready for use.
+These are for testing and I recommend **not** using them.
+You can also use [dotenv on NPM](https://www.npmjs.com/package/dotenv)

 ### the Constructor